-From the architect.
+Text description provided by the architects.
 In October 2007, Dow Jones Architects won an architectural competition to redesign the museum.
 The competition brief asked for a new gallery space where temporary exhibitions could be housed in secure and environmentally-controlled conditions.

 Text description and more photographs and drawings after the break.

 It appeared to us that creating a dedicated place for the museum’s permanent collection was equally important, as the exhibits were frequently moved to make space for events.
 We developed a strategy which addressed both issues.